Grants Pass, OR

 2005: When I first arrived in Grants Pass, I went to the visitor’s center and got loaded down with ideas of what to see during the month I had planned here.
 One of the first to go into my “must-see” file was Wildlife Images.

-I appreciated the stated Mission Statement on their brochure and their request: “We ask that you enter with an open mind and heart.
-If Mother Nature is going to have a chance, we must all do our part.” — David Siddon (Founder)
+I liked the Mission Statement on their brochure and the request: “We ask that you enter with an open mind and heart.
+If Mother Nature is going to have a chance, we must all do our part.”

 Meet “Jaws,” a Bobcat kitten orphaned after his family was attacked by domestic dogs.
 I mean, just take a look at this face.
 If there were any chance of seeing it up close, wouldn’t you want to?